discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 **Annotation**
 * Time <Skill name="Inspiring Reinforcement"/> so that <Boon name="Stability"/> last long enough for the AoE attack in the middle.
-* Use <Effect name="Hypernovalaunch"/> while using <Skill name="Surge of the Mists"/> to break the defiance bar as quickly as possible.
+* Use <SpecialActionKey name="hypernovalaunch"/> while using <Skill name="Surge of the Mists"/> to break the defiance bar as quickly as possible.

 This part of the guide was taken from [Casual Sophie](https://www.youtube.com/channel/UCh3JEHa_zLroJYrtaftdQzw)'s Renegade guide that you can find [here](/builds/revenant/hybrid-renegade)